Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • Walks in the open air;

-It is important to remember that quality effective therapy only a professional can provide, so you should not try to treat animals yourself with dubious methods.
-If papilloma is found in a pet, you should contact your veterinarian as soon as possible, and you should also conduct preventive examinations in a timely manner.
+It is important to remember that quality effective therapy Only a professional can provide this, so you should not try to treat animals yourself with questionable methods.

-The appearance of soft benign formations on the body of animals and people is called papillomatosis, in the people - warts.
-Most often, warts in dogs are a cosmetic problem, however, if the warts are at risk of damage, treatment or removal is necessary.
-Universal remedy how to treat papillomas does not exist, but it is reliably known that warts occur with weakened immunity and disappear without surgical intervention after general rehabilitation therapy.
+If papilloma is detected in your pet, you should contact a veterinarian as soon as possible, and you should also carry out preventive examinations in a timely manner.
+The appearance of soft benign formations on the body of animals and people are called papillomatosis, popularly – warts.
+Most often, warts in dogs are a cosmetic problem, however, if there is a risk of damage to the papillomas, treatment or removal is necessary.
+Universal remedy there is no way to treat papillomas, but it is reliably known that warts occur when the immune system is weakened and go away without surgical intervention

-Papillomavirus (PV) cannot be eradicated, only healed and put to sleep, due to the fact that it contains DNA.
-The immune system the carrier does not perceive the virus as an "enemy", considering it part of the organism's DNA.
-It is possible to identify the enemy with the help of a laboratory blood test, however, the virus is not considered dangerous and its detection is not included in the mandatory examination course.
+the carrier does not perceive the virus as an “enemy”, considering it part of the body’s DNA.
+It is possible to identify the enemy using a laboratory blood test, however, the virus is not considered dangerous and its detection is not included in the mandatory examination course.
+The virus is transmitted through close and regular contact with a carrier.
+Minimum term The incubation period is 1–2 months, after which the virus goes into latent form or the dog develops warts.

 • Puppies and teenagers.